takatz28/HOMeR-Hardware-OMR/README.md

-# HOMeR: Hardware Optical Music Recognizer
+# HOMeR: Hardware Optical Music Recognition

+For a complete description of the overall design, click [here].

 ### Synthesizer Test Videos
 The tune files being read by the synthesizer were hardcoded to test its capabilities before final integration.